 As soon as you arrive in London, we strongly recommend you register with your local General Practitioner.
-It usually takes a while for your application to be processed, so it's better not to leave it until you get ill.
-A GB is a doctor who can treat most illnesses, and they should be your first point of call for any non-life-threatening health problems and illnesses.
+A GP is a doctor who can treat most illnesses, and they should be your first point of call for any non-life-threatening health problems and illnesses.
 They usually operate in a surgery or health centre.
 When you register, you will need a passport, student letter and proof of your UK address.
 Please let us know if you need our help in locating a GP's surgery near you.
 See our section below on medical treatment in the UK.